Behem07h/SC2002/README.md

 ## **Overview**

-The BTO Management System is a comprehensive platform for applicants and HDB staff to view, apply for, and manage Build-To-Order housing projects.
+The BTO Management System is a platform for applicants and HDB staff to be able to view, apply for, and manage Build-To-Order housing projects.
 This system serves as a centralized hub for all BTO-related activities, providing different functionalities based on user roles.

 ## **User Authentication**